 I am constantly tortured by the sound of my baby’s desperate cry, as nurses held him down and tried multiple times to get an IV started.
 I’ve never felt so helpess and even though I try to forget it now, my mind has a hard time letting go.
 Once the IV was in we were quickly admitted to the pediatric ward’s acute care centre.
 Bloodwork was ordered to check glucose levels as well as electrolyte balance.
 Results showed calcium levels were so dangerously low and death was imminent.
 Achyuthan was experiencing longer and more frequent episodes and by this time I started to record the time and duration of episodes on paper as well as record what I could on my phone.
 He was hooked up to several monitors and given anti-seizure medication through IV as well as the maximum dose of calcium supplementation through IV.

 Fortunately my husband and I were both mostly able to spend nights in the hospital with Achyuthan, since our oldest two were sleeping over at their grandparents’ house.
-More than being there to take care of Akshaya and Udayan, my parents were my emotional support.
-They held me together when I felt like breaking down.
 The pain from childbirth plus the inflammation from lupus, along with my newborn being sick and having to be away from two of my children, was starting to take a heavy toll on me.
 We were so lucky for all the support we received from family and friends.
 It took weeks for Achyuthan’s calcium levels to reach normal range and eventually stabilize.
 Once stabilized, he was taken off IV and all the monitors and we were transferred to another room where he was supplemented with calcium orally.
 We had many scares, where bloodtests showed that the calcium level dropped to below normal range, only for it to go back up a few days later and finally stabilize.
 Only once properly stabilized, were we discharged from the hospital with instructions to continue his treatment at home through oral supplementation.

 To this day we are still uncertain as to why Achyuthan lacked the active form of Vitamin D in his body.
 One theory suggests that during pregnancy I didn’t pass on an adequate supply of Vitamin D to my baby.
 This is however not likely because when tested Achyuthan had a normal level of stored Vitamin D in his body – It was the active form of Vitamin D (responsible for the absorption of calcium) that he didn’t have.
 The second theory presented to us suggested that Achyuthan may have had transient lupus, caused by my antibodies passing through the placenta.
 Although extremely rare, one of the signs of neonatal lupus is Vitamin D deficiency but fortunately the symptoms go away on its own.
 Another theory was that the hypocalcemia was caused by stress.
 Since Achyuthan was induced almost 4 weeks early for showing symptoms of stress in utero, this may be a possibility.
 Regardless of the reason, we are thankful that our baby was able to receive the care he needed just in time.